PointCloudLibrary/pcl/doc/tutorials/content/moment_of_inertia.rst

 In this tutorial we will learn how to use the `pcl::MomentOfInertiaEstimation` class in order to obtain descriptors based on eccentricity and moment of inertia.
 This class also allows to extract axis aligned and oriented bounding boxes of the cloud.
 But keep in mind that extracted OBB is not the minimal possible bounding box.
+Users who only need the OBB or AABB, but not the descriptors, should use respectively computeCentroidAndOBB or getMinMax3D (faster).

 Theoretical Primer
 ------------------